sqor/CommonServiceInterface/README.md

 When init returned with {ok,RequestProcessingState} our gen_server calls the function that will actually process the request.
 These are the functions that can be found in the Second part of the callback module, and called as Service Functions.

-When the request is processed, our gen_server finally calls terminate to have a cleanup after processing a single request.
+When the request is processed, our gen_server finally calls terminate(Reason,RequestProcessingState) callback function to have a cleanup after processing a single request.

 ### 2. Service functions
 The implementation for the service functions goes to em_service.erl: